ruanyf/react-testing-demo/README.md

 ## Demo

-We use a Todo app as the demo.
-You should install it.

 ```bash
 $ git clone https://github.com/ruanyf/react-testing-demo.git
 $ cd react-testing-demo && npm install
 $ npm start
 ```

-Now, you visit http://127.0.0.1:8080/, and see a Todo app.
+Now, you visit http://127.0.0.1:8080/, and should see a Todo app.

 ![](app/img/demo.png)

-There are 5 places we want to test.
+There are 5 places to test.

 > 1. App's title should be "Todos"
 > 1. After initial loading, none of Todo items should be done